unslothai/unsloth/README.md

 ```

-## Future Milestones and limitations
+## 📌 Unsloth.ai Roadmap
-- Support Mixtral.
+- [ ] Support Mixtral.
-- Supports all Mistral, Llama type models, but some are unoptimized (Qwen with biases)
+- [x] Support all Mistral, Llama type models, but some are unoptimized (Qwen with biases)
-- Dropout, bias in LoRA matrices are supported, just not optimized.
+- [ ] Dropout, bias in LoRA matrices are supported, just not optimized.

 ## Performance comparisons on 1 Tesla T4 GPU:
 **Time taken for 1 epoch**